release-argus/Website/content/en/docs/Config/service.md

 {{< /alert >}}

 ## Monitor outside GitHub API
 The following is how you'd define a service to be monitored without using the GitHub API.
 (All the options above can be used here.
-The key difference is that `type` is 'web' and `url` is a full HTTP(S) address with `url_commands` to scrap the version).
+The key difference is that `type` is 'web' and `url` is a full HTTP(S) address with `url_commands` to scrape the version).

 config.yml
 ```